Doctor insights on:

 The gallbladder is a sac-like structure located under the right lobe of the liver.
 It is attached to the common bile duct via the cystic duct.
 The gallbladder can store bile when the bile is not needed, and can squeeze bile into the bile duct and intestine for digestion when a person eats larger ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Gallbladder pain vs ulcer pain

-- Liver or gallbladder
+- Liver gallbladder pain

 - Liver pain after gallbladder surgery

 - Pain in liver area after gallbladder removal